nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Supports filtering of one or more different fields.
 For example:
     - `filter c/SDLC r/5` will filter out flashcards belonging to the SDLC category with a rating of 5.
 * Although all fields are optional, a minimum of one field has to be given.
+* Note: `filter r/` will filter for all unrated flashcards.

 Examples:
 *  `filter c/SDLC` filters and lists all flashcards belonging n the SDLC category.